testingrequired/testframe/MIDDLEWEAR.md

 ## ✔ log

-Add logger that outputs in test results.
+Captures `console` logging and displays it in results.
 Useful for debugging.

 Included in: 📚 starter